This is an old revision of the document!

 WinSCP .NET assembly in available as NuGet package with the same name.

-The NuGet package includes the assembly itself and the required WinSCP executable.
+The NuGet package includes the assembly itself and a required WinSCP executable.
 When installed, it adds the assembly as reference to your project and sets up WinSCP executable to be copied to project output directory, so that it can be found on run-time, as described above.

 No other setup is needed, so you can start coding straight away after installation.